availproject/light-client-whitelabel/README.md

-# White-label light client for the Avail network
+# White label light client for the Avail network

 ## Installation